schnika/easybill/README.md

 !Attention!

 This gem is under active development.
-Until Version 1.0 is released the interface of some might change.
+Until Version 1.0 is released the interface of some classes might change.

 ## Installation